 Elizabeth Plum joined the New York Immigration Coalition in October 2013 as the DACA Outreach Coordinator following a tenure in the direct legal services field at Central American Legal Assistance (CALA) in Brooklyn, New York.
 With one of the highest caseloads in NYC immigration courts, CALA proved a formative environment for Elizabeth to hone her knowledge of immigration policy, federal programs, and advocacy.
 She sits on CALA's Junior Board as well as the Naomi Berrie Diabetes Center’s Leadership Council and Outreach Committee.
 Elizabeth holds a B.A. in Political Studies from Bard College, a Certificate of International Relations and Global Affairs from the Bard Globalization and International Affairs program, and an M.Sc. in Comparative Politics and Conflict Studies from the London School of Economics and Political Science.

 Juan J. Ramírez

 Juan J. Ramirez started with the NYIC in August of 2007.
-As the Project Associate and Executive Assistant, he works closely with the Executive Director and Senior Administrative Associate on internal projects and administrative planning.
+As the Project Associate and Executive Assistant, he works closely with the Managing Director and the Administrative Manager on internal projects and administrative planning.
 Juan also works on special events and coordinates logistics for the NYIC’s days of action, membership events, and the annual gala.
 On his off-time, he volunteers with iMentor, an organization working towards empowering students from low-income communities and increasing college readiness, and has volunteered with nonprofits that focus on education.